Malachyiii/Model-Performance-Estimation/README.md

 # The Problem

-The biggest problem facing any potentially modeling approach for foot traffic going forward is a lack of ground truth.
+The biggest problem facing any potentially modeling approach for a deployed modelis a lack of ground truth.
 The problem manifests in two forms:

 * Firstly a lack of ground truth means we do not have the data to fine tune our model weights when we receive a new source of supply.
 * Secondly, we have the issue of data drift